RajeevAtla/State-Server/README.md

   - In production, would use something like https://github.com/Turfjs/turf
   - No point can be in 2 states at once
 - Server
-  - Use the http module
+  - Use the Node http module
   - Instead of a GET request (which isn't supposed to include data), we use a POST request
 - Tests
   - Use the Bun testing module for more speed